jboss-developer/jboss-eap-quickstarts/logging-tools/README.md

 1. Optional: Configure AS7/EAP6 to start with a different locale.

-   To start AS7/EAP6 with a different locale than the system default

-    1. Edit the `$JBOSS_HOME/bin/standalone.conf` and append the lines to add the parameters for the required country and language.
-It is recommended that a backup copy be made of this file to restore to in case of difficulties.
+   To start AS7/EAP6 with a different locale than the system default, edit the `$JBOSS_HOME/bin/standalone.conf` and append the lines to add the JVM parameters for the required country and language.
+It is recommended that a backup copy be made of this file to restore to in case of difficulties or when testing is complete.

       Eg. Germany and German, `DE` and `de`.